 - Products packaged in containers equipped with dispensing devices (e.g., pump sprays, dispensing nozzles) or cap liners must be stored with the product in direct contact with the dispensing device or cap liner.
 (Either an “inverted” or “horizontal” orientation is acceptable.)

-- By taking samples which have been stored under RT stability conditions for two (2) years and subjecting them to an additional three (3) months storage under accelerated conditions, and then obtaining acceptable test results from those samples.
+- By taking samples that have been stored under RT stability conditions for one (1) year and subjecting them to an additional three (3) months of storage under accelerated conditions, and then obtaining acceptable test results from those samples.

 Extending the accelerated storage time or storing under harsher conditions will not routinely support a 3-year expiration date.